-But travellers had to negotiate the floodplain of the River Rea to get into Birmingham.
+But travellers had to negotiate the floodplain of the River Rea to get to Birmingham.
 There was a ford here probably from Anglo-Saxon times, but at some medieval date this was supplemented by a bridge, almost certainly built by one of the de Birmingham family.
-This was done to enable better access to the Bull Ring market, for the river flooded at times, and at best the valley was wide and marshy.
+This was done to enable better access to the Bull Ring market, for the river flooded frequently in winter and at best the valley was wide and marshy.
 As lords of the manor, the family profited from tolls paid by market traders from outside the borough.
 Also at some point a raised causeway was built to the bridge.

 Baeth was the same word used by the Anglo-Saxons to describe a Roman bath, though there is no Roman connection here.
-It may be that the placename means 'dyke pools' ie. pools at the side of the causeway, though the implication of the word is related to bathing or batheing.
+It may be that the placename means 'dyke pools' ie. pools at the side of the causeway, though the implication of the word is related to bathing or bathing.
 However, paeth was the Old English word for 'path' and sometimes for 'course' as in watercourse.
-Perhaps the name may best be interpreted as 'dyke path' or 'dyke river'.
+Perhaps the name may best be interpreted as 'dyke path'.

-From the Middle Ages Digbeth became Birmingham's first industrial district, a time when the sounds and smells of the leather tanneries and the iron foundries filled the air (See Deritend immediately above).
+From the Middle Ages Digbeth became Birmingham's first industrial district, a time when the sounds and smells of the leather tanneries and the iron foundries filled the air (See Deritend).
 In 1588 William Smith wrote in his Particular Description of England: